MirMoneyJ/bazaar_tracker/README.txt

 Installation Instructions

 1. Clone the repository from GitHub https://github.com/MirMoneyJ/bazaar_tracker.
-2. Type in 'mongosh' in the terminal and create a new database named myDatabase.
-3. Look in the 'other' folder and you'll see 'itemSchema.txt' open and copy the contents.
-4. In your database terminal paste the itemSchema.
-   (This is creating a collection called craftableItems and defining the Schema).
-5. Look in the 'other' folder and you'll see 'inserts.txt' copy the inserts and paste into database terminal.
-   (This is the data we'll be using for get info)
+2. Do a Mongorestore to get items and inserts from database (mongorestore --nsInclude=myDatabase.* dump/)
-6. Navigate to the project directory and run
+3. Navigate to the project directory and run
    'node server.js'

 Usage